Martin Johnson (rugby union): Personal life

 Martin Johnson comes from a sporting family.
 His great-grandfather was a wrestler, and his brother Will also played over 200 games for Leicester, often alongside Martin.

+He published his autobiography in December 2003 with Headline.

 A fan of American football, Johnson is a supporter of the San Francisco 49ers and worked as a studio analyst for ITV at Super Bowl XLI, and also for BBC Sport at Super Bowl XLVII.
 He then worked as a studio analyst for BBC Sport during their coverage of the 2018 Six Nations Championship.